ghankerson/origins-conscioussness/the-great-mother.md

 * The overwhelming might of the unconscious is seen as the evil mother the goddess of death, famine, plague flood and the sweetness that leads to destruction.
-In contrast the good mother is the dispenser of life and the womb of cornucopia ho provides an image of resurrection, rebirth and new life.
+In contrast the good mother is the dispenser of life and the womb of cornucopia who provides an image of resurrection, rebirth and new life.

 * Against all this the ego/individual remains small and weak.